Last updated on

 Can a foreign student work 40 hours a week in Germany?

 Students from the EEA countries are allowed to work full time, that is, 40 hours per week but those from the non-EEA countries can work 40 hours per week only for 6 months a year.
-Or in other words, students from third countries are allowed to work 120 full days or 240 half-days a year (140 full days a year or 280 half-days a year from March 2024), or 20 hours a week.
+Or in other words, students from third countries are allowed to work 140 full days or 280 half-days a year (applies since March 2024), or 20 hours a week.

 How much can I earn in Germany as a student?

 If you are a citizen of another EEA country (that is, the EU or EFTA), you can work full time while there is no limit on how much you can earn.
-However, university students from the so-called third countries are allowed to work only 120 full days or 240 half-days a year (140 full days a year or 280 half-days a year from March 2024) or 20 hours a week.
+However, university students from the so-called third countries are allowed to work only 140 full days or 280 half-days a year (in effect since March 2024) or 20 hours a week.
 Likewise, there is no limit on how much they are allowed to earn.
-But, remember that the annual tax exemption threshold for a working student in Germany in 2023 is 10,908 euros.
+But, remember that the annual tax exemption threshold for a working student in Germany in 2024 is 11,604 euros.
 So, if you earn more than that you will have to pay taxes and social security contributions.

 Can I stay in Germany after graduation?